dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 is created using the Sphinx documentation generator tool, which was originally created for Python documentation.
 The METplus documentation is created using `reStructuredText (RST) <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_.
-This link provides a brief introduction to RST concepts and syntax, intended to give authors enough information to create and modify the documents productively.
+This link provides a brief introduction to RST concepts and syntax.
+It is intended to give authors enough information to create and modify the documents productively.

 Conventions
 ===========